-Retiree contributions were \$147,787 in 2021, compared to \$109,373 in 2020 and reduce the deductions for health insurance benefits.
-The contributions required of retirees are established in the District's Employee Personnel Manual.
-During 2021, The Fund paid 100% of the health care premium for retired employees.
+Retiree contributions were \$40,244 in 2021, compared to \$42,993 in 2020 and reduce the deductions for health insurance benefits.
+The contributions required of retirees are established in the District's Employee Handbook.
+During 2021, the Fund paid 100% of the health care premiums for retired employees.
 On January 9, 2014, the Board of Commissioners amended the Employee Personnel Manual, which now requires retired District employees to pay 100% of any incremental increase in premium costs as a result of adding dependent or family coverage.
 To be eligible for this benefit, a retiree must qualify for retirement with IMRF and have completed a minimum of seven years of service with the District until such time as the retiree is eligible for Medicare benefits or ten years of service, whichever comes first.